What is Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS)?

 ILARIS® is a prescription medication that is FDA approved to treat TRAPS.
 ILARIS works by attaching to and blocking interleukin-1 beta (IL-1β), a type of cytokine responsible for inflammation.
-ILARIS is given once a month as a subcutaneous injection right below the skin.
+For TRAPS, ILARIS is given once a month as a subcutaneous injection right below the skin.

 How can ILARIS help with TRAPS?

 ILARIS helps provide fast and sustained relief from TRAPS.
 In a study of 22 patients with TRAPS, 45.5% had minimal to no disease activity at day 15 through week 16.
 Study participants were assessed for their CRP measurements and given a single Physician's Global Assessment (PGA) score based on several signs and symptoms, including: skin rash, musculoskeletal pain, abdominal pain, and eye manifestations.